jeffomatic/jl_signal/README.md

 jl_signal
 =========

 For all your [Observer pattern](http://en.wikipedia.org/wiki/Observer_pattern) needs, a reasonably fast and tidy C++ implementation of signals & slots.
 For a discussion on my design decisions, [please see this article](http://hoyvinglavin.com/2012/08/06/jl_signal/).
+For an idea of how this library performs to its peers (hint: it does pretty well!), see [this study](https://code.google.com/p/nano-signal-slot/wiki/Performance).

 [There](http://doc.trolltech.com/signalsandslots.html) [are](http://www.boost.org/libs/signals/) [lots](http://sigslot.sourceforge.net/) [and](http://libsigc.sourceforge.net/) [lots](https://github.com/pbhogan/Signals) of C++ signals & slots systems out there.
 This one gives you the following: